top of page

 Becoming a LEAD Fellow

-Applications for the summer 2024 Fellowship Program are now OPEN.
-Applications must be submitted through your law school's online application system by NOON on January 12, 2024.
+Applications for the summer 2025 Fellowship Program will open November 1st.
+Applications must be submitted through your law school's online application system by NOON on January 9, 2025.

 LEAD-WA is open to first-year law students at Washington's three law schools: Seattle University School of Law, University of Washington Law School, and Gonzaga University School of Law.